 kind: StorageClass apiVersion: storage.k8s.io/v1 metadata: name: test-storage volumeBindingMode: WaitForFirstConsumer [...]

-Note: Supported plugins support are listed at Storage Classes - Volume Binding Mode.
+- Supported plugins support are listed at Storage Classes - Volume Binding Mode.

 The solution is to upgrade to Kubernetes 1.12.

-If this is not possible, an obvious workaround is to use a single zone environment until access to Kubernetes 1.12 is possible.
+- Using a single zone environment until access to Kubernetes 1.12 is possible.

-Another workaround is to create single zone storage classes (one per Availability Zone).
+- Creating single zone storage classes (one per Availability Zone).
 The Managed Master can be configured to use a specific storage class.